The Montreal Center for Anxiety and Depression

 Enjoyed Sandra’s insights?
 Subscribe to our YouTube channel and Follow us on INSTAGRAM and FACEBOOK for daily tips, tricks, and inspiration.

-Do you find yourself constantly scrolling?
-Social media is designed in a way that keeps you lock in.
-At The Montreal Center for Anxiety and Depression we have top specialists who can teach you to draw boundaries and reclaim control over your social media feed.
-It would be our absolute pleasure to match you with a therapist who can help you build your emotional resilience.
+As a parent, it can be difficult to let your children fail.
+However, constantly stepping in and fixing their problems doesn’t set them up for lifelong resilience.
+At The Montreal Center for Anxiety and Depression we have top specialists who can teach you to take a step back and nurture resilience in your kids.
+It would be our absolute pleasure to match you with a therapist who can support you and your family.

 To find your therapist now, give us a call at 514 777-4530 today.
 We would love to help you, and get you started on your journey.
 Change your life… TODAY!